 4. Extra Drink Containers or Water Bottles

 They find their way to the back of the cupboard.
 You can’t find them.
 You purchase more.
 Yes, you must stay hydrated.
 No, you don’t need all of those extra bottles.
-You are one person, not a camel – okay, maybe four, including kids, but they are just hogging space in your cupboards.
+You are one person, not a camel – okay, maybe four, including kids, but those bottles are just hogging space in your cupboards.
 Make sure to check under the car seat too.
 You’re sure to find more, plus things you might need.

 5. Worn Anodized Pans